Patient tagging at Countess of Chester Hospital is just what the doctor ordered

 “I know others will soon follow our lead and it represents a significant investment in our future success as a hospital.”

-Initial findings at the Countess include a reduction in the time from a patient being discharged to their hospital bed being ready for a new patient reduce from around four hours to under two and a half hours.
+Initial findings at the Countess include a reduction in the time from a patient being discharged, to their hospital bed being ready for a new patient reduce from about four hours to under two-and-a-half hours.

 The award-winning system being installed at the Countess has been created by TeleTracking Technologies.